FREQUENTLY ASKED QUESTIONS

 For example, there are no walls separating the existing Mira Mesa community and 3Roots.
 The perimeter been designed to invite existing residents, near-by employees, and recreational users into 3Roots.
 We have also incorporated a trailhead at the end of Parkdale making it easier for residents to access 3Roots.

 How is 3Roots connecting to the Parkdale Park neighborhood?

 3Roots envisions an open invitation to the Parkdale neighborhood via a pedestrian and bicycle-oriented trailhead connecting to the existing community to Rattle Snake Canyon open space and future 3Roots parks and paseo off-street trail system.
 The remainder of the area, adjacent to the existing vernal pools, will be dedicated open space and part of the Project’s MHPA (Multi-Habitat Planning Area) enabling intra-canyon wildlife connectivity.
 Parkdale Road will not extend into 3Roots.

 How many and what types of homes will be in this new community?

 As identified in the approved 1994 Carroll Canyon Master Plan and included in the Mira Mesa Community Plan, 3Roots includes 1,800 residential units.
 A mix of single-family detached homes, townhomes, and apartment-style homes are provided.
 Click here to learn more.

 When will construction of the homes begin?

 3Roots is envisioned for two phases.
-The first homes could be ready for occupancy by 2020, with full build out by 2025.
-However, obtaining approval from the City of San Diego and various governmental agencies is an extensive process, including but not limited to CEQA compliance, public hearings, and resource agency permits.
+Obtaining approval from the City of San Diego and various governmental agencies is an extensive process, including but not limited to CEQA compliance, public hearings, and resource agency permits.
 A more definitive construction schedule will be set once all approvals are received.
 Click here to learn how you can help make 3Roots a reality.

 I'm interested in purchasing a home in 3Roots.
 May I be added to the waiting list?